Beam-Connectivity/beam-connectivity.github.io/vacancies/2021-11-cloud-engineer-l2.md

 1. Investigative and innovative - able to solve problems, make technical leaps and find solutions.
 1. Strong web app development skills in your framework of choice.
-1. Strong in one of Python, Javascript or Typescript, with basic understanding of the others.
+1. Strong in Javascript or Typescript.
 1. REST or GraphQL API implementation
 1. Test frameworks for your language of choice, to support unit, integration and UI tests (where appropriate)